DaviSenaLopesSacchetto/Redmoons-API/README.md

 **RED MOONS**
-An API with an AI to classify EXOPLANETS
+is An API with an AI to classify EXOPLANETS